EliziumNet/Krayola/README.md

 #### Helper function Get-IsKrayolaLightTerminal

-Gets the value of the environment variable *KRAYOLA-LIGHT-TERMINAL* as a boolean.
+Gets the value of the environment variable *KRAYOLA_LIGHT_TERMINAL* as a boolean.

 For use by applications that need to use a Krayola theme that is dependent on whether a light or dark background colour is in effect in the current terminal.